In an afternoon/layover: Uber to Venice Beach or Manhattan Beach and enjoy the great weather!

 901 Bar and Grill (THE USC bar)

 Stretching south from LAX airport to the Palos Verdes Peninsula, the South Bay feels quite different than the rest of LA.
-It is made up of three beach cities, a few inland cities and four cities on the Palos Verdes Peninsula.
+It is made up of three beach cities and the Palos Verdes Peninsula.
 If you’re looking for surfer bros, beach volleyball, and laid back vides, this is your spot.

-The most popular of the Beach Cities is also the most upscale and is only 15 minutes from the airport.
+The most popular of the Beach Cities is also the most upscale and is only 15 minutes from LAX airport.

 The Beach: Manhattan has an incredibly stretch of sand.
 Good surf spots are next to the Pier and north at El Porto.
 Beach volleyball is just south of the Pier.